Only gratitude at 63 | A List

-No longer burdened by any need for recognition and success, he is holding a one-night concert at the 1,800-seat Esplanade Concert Hall, simply to thank his long-time supporters.
-The show marks the 30thanniversary of his career-defining album, The Mad Chinaman(1989).
+No longer burdened by any need for recognition and success, he held a one-night concert at the 1,800-seat Esplanade Concert Hall, simply to thank his long-time supporters.

 He says: “It’s a joy for me, to be able to give thanks to my fans and loyal supporters.
 It’s a concert on a grand scale, but I will be surrounded by friends, talking and sharing music with them.”